B.O.B.: Turns out, you don't need one.

 - This happens to Fanboy from Fanboy and Chum Chum in the episode "Brain Drain".
 His brain is evidently not subject to the laws of gravity, because it stays in mid-air while he is falling.

-- In the Futurama episode: "How Hermes Requisitioned His Groove Back", when Bender loses his brain (in disc form), Bender loses his personality and resets to his factory default, which leaves him unable to say anything but "I AM BENDER.
+- In the Futurama episode: "How Hermes Requisitioned His Groove Back", when Bender loses his brain (in disc form), he loses his personality and resets to his factory default, which leaves him unable to say anything but "I AM BENDER.
 PLEASE INSERT GIRDER."
 He still walks around, but doesn't pay attention to where he's going in the slightest.

 - In the Rocko's Modern Life episode "Boob Tubed" Heffer has his brain sucked out through the tv after sitting too close, he is reduced to a drooling idiot who spouts nonsense, repeatedly walks into walls, and thinks he can fly.